mshanGithub/msbotframework/specs/testing/skills/SkillsFunctionalTesting.md

 ### High level design goals <!-- omit in toc -->

-1. Validate existing functionality consistently and identify issues and potential regressions.
+1. Validate existing functionality consistently, identify issues and potential regressions.
 2. New functionality can be easily tested, without the need to recreate the complex topologies required when working with skills.
 3. The test infrastructure can be used either directly or as a template for support scenarios to repro customer issues.
-4. Execute automated functional tests regularly (as part of the CI/CD pipeline, scheduled or triggered manually).
+4. Execute automated functional tests regularly (as part of the CI/CD pipeline, on a regular schedule or triggered manually).
+5. Ensure a skill built with any of the languages supported by the SDK will work with any other bot built with a different language SDK.

 To support these goals, the testing infrastructure used to validate the functional tests derived from this document must be carefully considered.